 Ayurveda describes eight kinds of Ghrita/Ghee which are obtained from milk of eight different animals.
 Among all, ghee which is obtained from milk of cow (Cow’s ghee or Go Ghrita) is considered best.

 Cow’s Ghee and Buffalo’s Ghee

-The composition of ghee, melting behavior, fatty acid content, saturated and unsaturated glycerides etc. all depends on the species of animal from which the milk is derived.
+The composition of ghee, melting behavior, fatty acid content, saturated and unsaturated glycerides, etc. all depends on the species of animal from which the milk is derived.
 In market, most commonly available ghee is of cow and buffalo milk.
 The grain size of buffalo ghee is bigger compared to cow ghee, due to higher proportion of high melting triglycerides.
-The color of cow ghee is golden due to presence of carotenoids.
+The color of cow ghee is golden due to the presence of carotenoids.
 Cow ghee has more shelf-life compared to buffalo ghee as it has more natural antioxidant compared to buffalo ghee.

 |Constituent||Buffalo ghee||Cow ghee|

 |Fat (g 100 g-l)||99.0-99.5||99.0-99.5|

 |Charred casein, salts of copper, iron and other minor components||Trace||Trace|

 |Saturated fat (g 100 g-l)||46||NA|

 |cis-Monoene (g 100 g-l)||29||NA|